 - all parts of the organization understand and use the same terminology in relation to the assets, their components, and their asset system groupings or aggregations.

 This hierarchy brings challenges and opportunities at different levels.
 For example, discrete equipment items may have identifiable individual life cycles that can be optimized, whereas asset systems may have an indefinite horizon of required usage.
-Sustainability considerations should, therefore, be part of optimized decision making.
-A larger organization may also have a diverse portfolio of asset systems, each contributing to the overall goals of the organization, but presenting widely different investment opportunities, performance challenges and risks.
+Sustainability considerations should, therefore, be part of optimized decision-making.
+A larger organization may also have a diverse portfolio of asset systems, each contributing to the overall goals of the organization, but presenting widely different investment opportunities, performance challenges, and risks.
 An integrated asset management system is therefore essential to coordinate and optimize the diversity and complexity of assets in line with the organization’s objectives and priorities.
 The asset management focus will tend to differ at the various levels of asset integration in an organization.
-Figure below shows examples of priorities that might be evident at the different levels of asset integration and management
+The figure below shows examples of priorities that might be evident at the different levels of asset integration and management

 Asset and data management is based on the idea that it is important to identify, track, classify, and assign ownership for the most important assets in your organization to ensure they are adequately protected.
 Tracking inventory of IT hardware is the simplest example of asset management.
 Knowing what you have, where it lives, how important it is, and who’s responsible for it are all important pieces of the puzzle.
 Similarly, an Information Asset is an item of value containing information.
 Managing assets effectively for utilities is not optional these days.
 Across the globe, every society is faced with a signiﬁcant asset management challenge: